-- Creating resilient, rural, life-time communities, to enable people to live affordably and work in the area Maintaining and improving the vitality of Bainswick town control - Maintaining and improving the vitality of Painswick town centre - Ensuring adequate parking provision within the historic tourist town of Painswick - Improving community transport schemes for use by an increasingly elderly population - Conserving and enhancing the countryside and biodiversity. - Conserving the Cotswolds Area of Outstanding Natural Beauty. - Protection of the historic environment, specifically including archaeology and key open spaces within historic settlements - Improvements to IT connectivity and infrastructure to support home working - Ensuring adequate provision of smaller properties to allow for starter homes and opportunities for downsizing for local people
+- Creating resilient, rural, life-time communities, to enable people to live affordably and work in the area Maintaining and improving the vitality of Painswick town centre - Ensuring adequate parking provision within the historic tourist town of Painswick - Improving community transport schemes for use by an increasingly elderly population - Conserving and enhancing the countryside and biodiversity. - Conserving the Cotswolds Area of Outstanding Natural Beauty. - Protection of the historic environment, specifically including archaeology and key open spaces within historic settlements - Improvements to IT connectivity and infrastructure to support home working - Ensuring adequate provision of smaller properties to allow for starter homes and opportunities for downsizing for local people